iremozcann/US-Accent-Recognition-Using-BigQuery-ML/README.md

 # US-Accent-Recognition-Using-BigqueryML
-This study aims to recognize the American accent among six accents: American, British, French, German, Italian, and Spanish.
+This project aims to recognize the American accent among six accents: American, British, French, German, Italian, and Spanish.
 Logistic Regression machine learning algorithm is employed for the accent recognition task.
 In the methods, the user-defined hyperparameters are optimized to obtain high-accuracy results.
 The machine learning model has been created within BigQuery in Google Cloud Platform (GCP), using SQL.